 Leala’s passions include practicing yoga outdoors, hiking in the Rockies, ocean swimming and quality time with her husband and their two vivacious daughters.

 The benefits of yoga are precious and far-reaching.
-The invitation is to be profoundly gentle inside while holding vibrant presence for boundriless, limitless growth and evolution.
+The invitation is to be profoundly open inside while holding vibrant presence for boundriless, limitless growth and evolution.

 - isabelle (sakshi) stahl